-However, the CTA in the footer for an Impraise demo leads to this page below.
+However, the CTA in the footer for an Impraise demo leads to the page below.
 Here you can see how the company collects additional information to qualify the lead as a legitimate sales opportunity (phone number, organization, number of employees, and location):

 It’s common for most of a company’s leads to come from a select few marketing channels — but what about those leads who actually convert into paying customers?
 For example, if you know a majority of customers come from Facebook and email marketing, the leads from those referring sources are likely to be more sales-qualified than those generated from Quora and Twitter.

 Asking to be contacted is one of the easiest ways to tell that a lead is sales-qualified.
 While MQLs may request additional information, they don’t typically ask to be contacted otherwise.
 Many SQLs will actually ask to be contacted, and indicate that they’re willing to invest time discussing your product or service further.
 See Impraise demo example above.

 Demographics and customer profiling are critical for determining SQLs.
 Demographic information such as industry, job role, and company size are indicative of how interested and invested they are in purchasing your product or service.
 Other profiling details like pain points, persona, or budget can also be relevant when qualifying a lead as an MQL or SQL.

 If certain leads fit an ideal customer profile (as outlined by your marketing and sales teams), these are the most appropriate ones to let your sales team handle.

 Lead scoring takes into consideration both lead behavior and lead demographics, assigning a value or score to each lead based on their information and interactions with your business.
 This is important because it prevents your sales team from reaching out before they’re ready to buy, which could ultimately destroy any trust you established up to that point.

 Many companies score leads based on these basic components:

 - Demographic information